dbelavy/periop_open/README.md

 The information in this summary comes from

-1. patient procedure information
+1. procedure information (New Procedure form - formerly new patient form)
-2. patient assessment completed by the patient (the form that I want you to work on)
+2. patient assessment form completed by the patient (the form that I want you to work on)
-3. clinician assessment completed by the doctor.
+3. clinician assessment form completed by the doctor.

 All of the questions are defined in the OpenOffice spreadsheet